 Though we mostly focus on mattress reviews, we decided to review the Ooroo bed because it is so unique.
 The Ooroo Bed acts more as an alternative to a futon or air mattress.
 It folds up to become an ottoman chair, then unfolds to become a mattress.
 So if people don’t have that guest bedroom, the Ooroo bed might be the next best thing.

 The ottoman is actually quite a decent size (which may be hard to see in some product shots).
 It can easily fit one person, maybe even two (the bed also comes in Twin, TwinXL, Queen, King, and California King sizes).
 It’s made of very comfortable and stylish material as well, so I would feel comfortable having this in a well decorated living room.

-The unfolding process is very easy, really you just unzip the cover, remove it, then unfold the mattress.
+The unfolding process is very easy, people should really just unzip the cover, remove it, then unfold the mattress.
 The reverse process is just as easy.
-The cover is a nice fit, but not so tight that you’re fighting to get the mattress back into the cover.
+The cover is a nice fit, but not so tight that people are fighting to get the mattress back into the cover.
 See me go through the process in the video below:

-Depending on how you want to use the Ooroo bed, or where it’s placed in your house, you can also use it as a makeshift chair (the Ooroo actually comes with two different covers, one that covers it as an ottoman and one as a chair).
+Depending on how people want to use the Ooroo bed, or where it’s placed in their house, they can also use it as a makeshift chair (the Ooroo actually comes with two different covers, one that covers it as an ottoman and one as a chair).
 This position was especially comfortable for me: